-Erectile Dysfunction may develop from a multitude of medical, psychological and life-style related causes.
-Successful penile erections relay on a healthy body-mind interplay of neurobiological signals of sexual desire and arousal, healthy central nervous system responses and cardiovascular function allowing blood inflow into the penile erectile tissue (corpus cavernosum and corpus spongiosum), and blood outflow after a man's sexual arousal relaxes.
-Any interruption to either mental or physical health can cause erectile dysfunction (ED).
+Erectile Dysfunction may develop from a multitude of medical, psychological, and life-style related causes.
+Successful penile erections relay on a healthy body-mind interplay between neurobiological signals of sexual desire and arousal, healthy central nervous system responses, and healthy cardiovascular function allowing blood inflow into the penile erectile tissue (corpus cavernosum and corpus spongiosum), and blood outflow after a man's sexual arousal relaxes.
+Any interruption to either good mental or physical health may cause erectile dysfunction (ED).

 Increasing numbers of sex and porn addicts, including healthy young men, report difficulties with erectile dysfunction such as obtaining or maintaining erections when attempting sex with a partner.
 This type of ED is believed to be caused by repeatedly triggering abnormally high sexual arousal with chronic pornography over-consumption and it's harmful impact on the brain's complex dopamine pathways.
 A 2014 scientific study of pornographic behaviour, involving fMRI brain scanning, has cautioned consumers of being at increased risk of developing Pornography Induced Erectile Dysfunction (PIED) when using pornography in excess.

-Men who have addicted to sex or porn often report
+Men who have addicted to sex or porn may experience

 Premature or rapid ejaculation describes a condition where a man ejaculates (cums) too quickly.
 In its severe and rare form, the man cums before any direct stimulation to the penis occurs, including when he is just thinking about sexually stimulating situations.